jhotadhari/geo-masala/src/readme/readme.txt

 * Draw some Features or select some from the Feature-Panel.
   * The default Status for a new Feature is draft, only published ones are displayed in frontend.
-  * To get Features from other posts/users, open Feature-Panel and just the Filters.
+  * To get Features from other posts/users, open Feature-Panel and adjust the Filters.
 * Edit the Feature, change status, icon or color, change the popup content and title.
 * Open the Map Settings Panel and customize the controls.
 * Change the Feature sharing settings for a single Feature, and reuse the Feature in other Posts